 - (1) See the previous discussion in Management Discussion and Analysis regarding bank debt.
-This obligation is presented in accordance with the terms of the credit agreement and includes interest calculated at the June 30, 2006 interest rate of 5.6% including the effect of the interest rate swap related to \$50.0 million of the outstanding debt. - (2) In the second quarter of 2001, we recorded \$1.3 million in additional employee benefit expense for the present value of a separation agreement made in connection with the retirement of King Kirchner from his position as Chief Executive Officer.
+This obligation is presented in accordance with the terms of the credit facility agreement and includes interest calculated at the September 30, 2006 interest rate of 5.6% including the effect of the interest rate swap related to \$50.0 million of the outstanding debt. - (2) In the second quarter of 2001, we recorded \$1.3 million in additional employee benefit expense for the present value of a separation agreement made in connection with the retirement of King Kirchner from his position as Chief Executive Officer.
 The liability associated with this expense, including accrued interest, will be paid in monthly payments of \$25,000 starting in July 2003 and continuing through June 2009.
 In the first quarter of 2004, we acquired a liability for the present value of a separation agreement between PetroCorp Incorporated and one of its previous officers.
 The liability associated with this agreement will be paid in quarterly payments of \$12,500 through December 31, 2007.
 In the first quarter of 2005, we recorded \$0.7 million in additional employee benefit expense for the present value of a separation agreement made in connection with the retirement of John Nikkel from his position as Chief Executive Officer.
 The liability associated with this expense, including accrued interest, will be paid in monthly payments of \$31,250 starting in November 2006 and continuing through October 2008.
 These liabilities as presented above are undiscounted. - (3) We lease office space in Tulsa and Woodward, Oklahoma; Houston, Midland, and Weatherford, Texas; Pinedale, Wyoming and Denver, Colorado under the terms of operating leases expiring through January 31, 2010.
-Additionally, we have several equipment leases and lease space on short-term commitments to stack excess rig equipment and production inventory. - (4) Due to the potential for limited availability of new drill pipe within the industry, we have committed to purchase approximately \$14.4 million of drill pipe and drill collars and we have also committed to purchase \$4.9 million of additional rig components.
-In April 2006, we committed \$6.2 million for the purchase of major components to construct two drilling rigs with \$1.2 million or 20% paid at the time of commitment.
-An additional 30% will be paid at the anticipated inspection date in August with the remainder due at delivery late in the third quarter.
-The first of these new drilling rigs should be placed into service in the first part on November 2006 and the second drilling rig is expected to be placed into service in the first part of December 2006.
+Additionally, we have several equipment leases and lease space on short-term commitments to stack excess rig equipment and production inventory. - (4) We have committed to purchase approximately \$1.8 million of drill collars and kellys and we have also committed to purchase \$1.7 million of additional rig components.
+In April 2006, we committed \$6.0 million for the purchase of major components to construct two drilling rigs with \$1.2 million or 20% paid at the time of commitment.
+The remaining \$4.8 million will be paid at delivery.
+These rigs should be placed into service in the first quarter of 2007.
+We have committed to purchase approximately 50 vehicles within the next 9 months for \$1.0 million.

 On December 8, 2003, the company acquired SerDrilco Incorporated and its subsidiary, Service Drilling Southwest, L.L.C., for \$35.0 million in cash.
-The terms of the acquisition include an earn-out provision allowing the sellers to receive one-half of the cash flow in excess of \$10.0 million for each of the three years following the acquisition.
-For the year ending December 31, 2006, the third year of the earn-out period, the drilling rigs included in the earn-out provision had cash flow during the first six months of \$22.4 million.
+The terms of that acquisition include an earn-out provision allowing the sellers to receive one-half of the cash flow in excess of \$10.0 million for each of the three years following the acquisition.
+For the year ending December 31, 2006, the third year of the earn-out period, the drilling rigs included in the earn-out provision had cash flow during the first nine months of \$35.0 million.

-At June 30, 2006, we also had the following commitments and contingencies that could create, increase or accelerate our liabilities:
+At September 30, 2006, we also had the following commitments and contingencies that could create, increase or accelerate our liabilities:

-Amount of Commitment Expiration Per Period
+Amount of Commitment Expiration